linomp/arduino-mqtt-coap-webthing/README.md

 - by sending the events [through MQTT](./mqtt_version)
 - by sending events with the [CoAP protocol](./coap_version/)
-- by wrapping it as a "Web Thing" using the WebThings interoperability framework, and monitoring it via a WebThings gateway (available as Docker container, or installed on a Raspberry pi)
+- by wrapping it as a ["Web Thing"](./webthings_version/), and monitoring it via a WebThings gateway (available as Docker container, or installed on a Raspberry pi)

 ### Required hardware: